 We need a little corner surrounded by nature where we can sit and be still, ponder and pray, and observe closely the beauty around us.

-These posts are musings and meanderings from my Thoughtful Spots, recorded once every month, and interspersed with occasional ramblings about my favorite medicinal herbs.
+These posts are musings and meanderings from my Thoughtful Spots, interspersed with occasional ramblings about herbal happenings at the Greenhouse and monographs of my favorite medicinal herbs.

 I hope you'll join me in finding a Thoughtful Spot, visit it often, record the things that make you marvel, and remember,